 An integrative study of local church and denominational administration of selected church programs.
 The relationship between theory and practice will be examined during seminar and workshop sessions conducted in local churches/ denominational offices.
 2 semester hrs.
-Prerequisite: M.Div./ C.E. or M.A./C.E. program, 2nd or 3rd year, or permission of the instructor.

 4924 Advanced Practicum in Christian Leadership